-Purple yam is a rich source of anthocyanins that possess the anti-oxidizing abilities to slow down lipid peroxidation, prevent the attack of free radicals and minimize the onset of cardiovascular diseases.
+Purple yam is a rich source of anthocyanins that possess the anti-oxidizing abilities to slow down lipid peroxidation, prevent the attack of free radicals and minimizes the onset of cardiovascular diseases.

 Treatment of Indigestion

-Studies reveal that the Chinese uses certain species of yam as a herbal medicine for treating indigestion and intestinal colic.
-The high dietary fiber content of yam makes it capable of softening the stools thereby aiding easy eradication of waste products from the body.
+Studies reveal that the Chinese people use certain species of yam as a herbal medicine for treating indigestion and intestinal colic.
+The high dietary fibre content of yam makes it capable of softening the stools thereby aiding easy eradication of waste products from the body.

 Yam can be used for alleviating diverticulitis, which is a health condition caused as a result of the inflammation of a diverticulum particularly in the colon, causing pain and poor bowel functioning.